Amplifying Feedback

 The glacier altitude feedback

-*A rise in average temperature at the glacier surface
+A rise in the average temperature at the glacier surface

-This feedback occurs because the average temperature at the top of a mountain is lower than at sea level – and this is relevant because we have some deep ice sheets, e.g., up to 4.9 kilometres deep in Antarctica.
+This feedback occurs because the average temperature at the top of a mountain is lower than at sea level.
+This is relevant because we have some deep ice sheets, such as those in Antarctica, which can reach depths of up to 4.9 kilometres.

 See Glaciers in Retreat on this website.